ttram7/GoRun/README.md

 7. View progress by clicking on the bar icon, where runs will be displayed for the current week or month.

 ## Technologies used
--React
+- React
--Redux
+- Redux
--Material UI
+- Material UI
--React Chart js 2
+- React Chart js 2
--OpenWeather API
+- OpenWeather API
--Sweet Alert
+- Sweet Alert
--Javascript
+- Javascript
--Express
+- Express
--Postgresql
+- Postgresql
--Node.js
+- Node.js
--PG
+- PG
--CSS
+- CSS
--HTML
+- HTML
--Passport
+- Passport

 ## Acknowledgement